halexan/archivefile/NOTES.md

 no matter which archive format is used.
 This is achieved by:

 1. Normalizing lookups according to the preferences of the underlying archive format.
-   - For example, `/` is stripped for SevenZipFile and TarFile, but kept for ZipFile.
+   - For example, `/` is stripped for SevenZipFile, but kept for ZipFile.

 2. Preserving trailing `/` in listings so that checks like: